Balenciaga69/pob-headless-runtime/CONTRIBUTING.md

 1. Run formatting.
 2. Run lint.
-3. Run tests.
+3. Run unit/smoke tests.
+4. Run transport smoke.
-4. Make sure your change still works inside a compatible PoB host layout.
+5. Make sure your change still works inside a compatible PoB host layout.

 There is no active GitHub Actions workflow at the moment, so the local scripts are the source of truth for validation.